-Furthermore, Shopify provides an amazing API to manage metafields, with API you can manage fields for each entity and set values of fields.
+Furthermore, Shopify provides an amazing API to manage metafields.
+With API, you can manage fields for each entity and set values of fields.

 For example: